MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-production-order-posting.md

 ---
-title: Design Details - Works Order Posting | Microsoft Docs
+title: Design Details - Production Order Posting | Microsoft Docs
-description: Similar to assembly order posting, the consumed components and the used machine time are converted and output as the produced item when the works order is finished.
+description: Similar to assembly order posting, the consumed components and the used machine time are converted and output as the produced item when the production order is finished.
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na